Visit our online Jewelry Shop

 Danecraft

-Founders/Owners: Victor Primavera ~1930s ~ Providence RI- Danecraft was first called Felch & Company.
+Founders/Owners: Victor Primavera ~1930s to present.
+Providence RI- Danecraft was first called Felch & Company.
 The "Felch" in the name being James Felch who some have said co-founded the company with Victor Primavera Sr. In 1945 Victor changed the name of the company to Danecraft after buying out James Felch.
 Victor's son Victor Primavera III came on board as did his daughter Gail.
 The company is still a family run business.
 Danecraft promoted their jewelry to better department stores.
+Have current website and their jewelry is being sold at many department stores.
 Materials and techniques included: Sterling silver, vermeil.
 Jewelry that looks Scandinavian in design.
+Neat figurals.
 Back to top

 Deja/Reja